 Plaster based compounds are mixed on site, enabling viscosity to be adjusted as it's mixed so that it's suitable for the chosen application method.

-Product examples: GIB Tradeset® range (different set times), GIB Lite Blue® and GIB MaxSet® (90min. set).
-Refer to pp. 21-23 for details.
+Product examples: GIB Tradeset® range (different set times), GIB Lite Blue® and GIB MaxSet®.
+Refer to p.
+19-21 for details.